 All teams with a player (or players) under the age of 18 must have a minimum two non-playing officials on the bench at each game, including an accredited Coach and an adult Manager.
-Senior division is exempt from this rule.

 Open-age teams both at home and travelling must have an adult coach or manager however, they can also be a player as long as their first priority is to leave the ice in the case of an incident that requires assistance.
 The designated coach or manager must also be listed on the game sheet as such.
 Only open-age teams can have a coach or manager who is also a player.